craig-willis/icasa/README.md

 * icasa-measured-data-subgroups.csv: Mapping of dataset/subset/group to category
 * icasa-measured-data-units-types.csv: List of units and types (not currently used)

+## Units

+The ICASA master variable list contains a "Units_or_type" column with the units for the variable.
+While some of these units may already be addressed by another ontology (e.g., Units of Measurement), it would be helpful to get specific definitions for those used by the
+ICASA community.

+For the non-SME, this is helpful: http://www.fao.org/docrep/x0490e/x0490e0i.htm

+Files:
+* icasa-units.csv: Mapping of unit to definition

 ## Notes
 * Assumes PURL created at purl.org/icasa (login currently disabled on purl.org site)
 * Object properties have not yet been added (relations)